 Both Fannie Mae and Freddie Mac have done business with the HFAs to help support affordable single-family and multifamily housing opportunities.
 Both firms currently offer specific HFA-only, income-targeted products that allow HFAs to sell single-family loans with preferred terms.

 In addition, until recent years, Fannie Mae and Freddie Mac were large purchasers of Housing Bonds and Housing Credits.
 Both firms plan to resume their Housing Credit investments soon.

 Some HFAs have also partnered with the various FHLBs to finance their single-family and multifamily programs.
 HFAs are allowed to join their local FHLB ranch as associate housing members.

-Recently, Members of Congress, policymakers, and outside experts have begun to discuss proposals for comprehensive GSE reform legislation, particularly Fannie Mae and Freddie Mac.
 NCSHA supports a strong, healthy GSE system in order to ensure stability, liquidity, and affordability in the home mortgage market.
-NCSHA’s position paper on GSE reform calls for a system with an explicit government guarantee, robust affordable housing goals, and a clear commitment to partnering with HFAs.
+NCSHA supports a housing finance system with an explicit government guarantee, robust affordable housing goals, and a clear commitment to partnering with HFAs.

 - To find local housing assistance, please contact your state’s Housing Finance Agency (HFA).

 - To learn more about NCSHA’s advocacy work in this area or to attend a related education event, complete the general inquiry form.

 - Members of the media, please contact Lisa Bowman, Director of Marketing and Communications, at firstname.lastname@example.org.